 - 6.8.14 In some areas the presence of low permeability clay soils means that infiltration systems are not viable.
 Whilst low permeability soils are often cited as a reason for not including SuDS however, this is not acceptable as other SuDS solutions do exist.
-Although soakaways and other infiltration methods may not be suitable, many other methods such as swales, ponds and wetlands should be prioritised, selected and designed accordingly.
+Although soakaways and other infiltration methods may not be suitable, many other methods such as under drained permeable/porous surfaces, swales, ponds and wetlands should be prioritised, selected and designed accordingly.
 It is also possible to allow some water to soak into the ground (for example out of the bottom of an unlined swale), even if drainage design calculations do not allow for it. - 6.8.15 Design and layout should seek to manage and convey surface water above-ground, avoiding the use of underground piping as far as possible.
 This is particularly pertinent in the flatter landscape areas or areas of high groundwater.
-Managing surface water runoff at the surface has the benefit of:

-- Avoiding concentration and acceleration of surface water into waterways which causes downstream erosion; - Integrating removal of pollutants by filtering water during conveyance; - Reducing construction and maintenance requirements and costs; - Creating habitats; - Contributing to public amenity by better quality urban and landscape design; - Increasing residents' awareness of water management; and
+Managing surface water runoff at the surface has many multiple benefits such as - Avoiding concentration and acceleration of surface water into waterways which causes downstream erosion; - Integrating removal of pollutants by filtering water during conveyance; - Reducing construction and maintenance requirements and costs; - Creating habitats; - Contributing to public amenity by better quality urban and landscape design; - Increasing residents' awareness of water management; and

-• Detecting blockages and obstructions more easily.
+• Detecting blockages and obstructions more easily, not when they have become critical and more difficult and expensive to remedy.